MChaudhry9/Bootcamp-Web-development-Data-Science/README.md

 Used Jupyter Notebook and a python library called Pandas to easily manipulate the data in the dataset.

 ### Day 1-
 Pre-processed the data.
-This step included
+This step included:

 -cleaning the data